watsoncj/bock/README.md

 A call to "resetMocks" will delete the files, but this test framework currently leaves a ".bock" dropping in any folder it is run inside.

+OSX
+===
+Bock uses the GNU coreutils.
+For OSX support, install coreutils and follow the directions to setup your PATH.

+    brew install coreutils

 TODO
 ====
 Right now this library only spies.
 It needs to start mocking.